AyalaElyasaf/AyalaElyasaf/README.md

 ## 👨‍💻Current Projects
 - Website development as part of a team of software engineers for a private client.
 The website will be used to place orders for designs.
--project in C++ of Integrated vehicle management system.
+- project in C++ of Integrated vehicle management system.

 ## 🗂️📚Additional Courses
 - Algorithms and data structures